Agungvpzz/Campaign-Analysis/README.md

 The following key questions guide this analysis:
 1. What is the overall distribution of conversions?
 2. How do categorical and numerical features relate to conversion?
-3. Do campaign conversion rates vary across economic factors?
+3. Do campaign conversion rates vary across economic and demographic factors?
-4. Do campaign conversion rates differ across demographic factors?
-5. Are longer calls more successful?
+4. Are longer calls more successful?
-6. Does repeated contact increase conversions?
+5. Does repeated contact increase conversions?
-7. What is the optimal number of contacts before diminishing returns occur?
+6. What is the optimal number of contacts before diminishing returns occur?
-8. Which contact channels are most effective?
+7. Which contact channels are most effective?
-9. Are there specific days, weeks, or months with significantly higher conversion rates?
+8. Are there specific days, weeks, or months with significantly higher conversion rates?

 ## C. Data Collection